 “That’s what Lawrence asked for,” says Pedranti.
 “A barn.”

 To create the structure, the home’s pine timber frame was handcrafted by a father-and-son team of barn builders in New Hampshire.
 Posts and beams were then disassembled, transported on a trailer and reassembled onsite.
-Best Attic Insulation Installation Here is the best insulation that suits this home.
 As a complement to these traditional elements, the sides of the glass-fronted house were clad with cedar clapboard, left unfinished to weather to a soft gray.
 The house sits on a foundation of locally sourced bluestone and, from the clapboard sides, looks so traditional, that it’s tempting to think the building has been there for a century.
 A zinc standing-seam roof tops the structure, visually referencing both the home’s glossy aluminum elements and the native bluestone foundation.
 For homeowners in Melbourne looking to achieve a similar timeless aesthetic, consulting experienced Vitracore cladding installers Melbourne could be an excellent choice to enhance the exterior of their homes with a durable and visually appealing cladding solution.

 An Opening in the Forest